pacificclimate/pcic-react-components/README.md

 ## Dockerized demo

 We need demonstrate this package to non-PCIC people.
-To do so, we created Docker infrastructure for running it.
+We therefore created Docker infrastructure for running it (see `docker/`).
 The Docker image is built manually on whatever server will host the demo.
 The commands for building and running the image are wrapped up in a Makefile;
 the Makefile uses `docker-compose` to handle Docker operations.